w3c/wai-tutorials/source/menus/styling.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

+{::nomarkdown}
+<%= demo :middle %>
+{:/nomarkdown}

+See this code in action in the [live example](#example).

+{::nomarkdown}
+<%= demo :end %>
+{:/nomarkdown}

 ### Active state

 Indicate the menu item that was activated through clicking, tapping, or a keyboard.
 This helps people to identify unintended activation, for example by mis-clicking.
-In this example (see [runing code](#example)) the active item has darker blue background and is underlined.
+In this example the active item has darker blue background and is underlined.

+{::nomarkdown}
+<%= demo :start %>
+{:/nomarkdown}

 {::nomarkdown}
 <%= code_start('','CSS') %>